mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### Explain Sienna's changed behaviour using the three-phase model of operant conditioning.

-- Discriminative stimulus - Advertisment showing the mini-marathon
+- Discriminative stimulus - Advertisement showing the mini-marathon
 - Operant response - Participated in mini-marathon
 - Consequence - Sienna experienced the 'runner's high'